raymond-w-ko/omegacomplete.vim/README.md

 Var -> v, va, var

 We then create all possible combinations of choosing a prefix from each set and appending them together inorder.
-Typing any of these combinations offer a completion for the original word.
+Typing any of these combinations will offer a completion for the original word.
 In essence, any of the following abbreviations will offer a match to "MyAwesomeVariable":

 "mav", "mava", "mavar", "mawv", "mawva", "mawvar", "mawev", "maweva", "mawevar", ...